Health Resources

 • Provide advance warning before the lesson ends

-E.g. Give a warning 10 minutes before they are due to hand in their work.
-Tell the students how much time they have left to complete their work.
+E.g. give a warning of 10 minutes before they are due to hand in their work or tell the students how much time they have left to complete their work.

 • Tell students how to prepare for the next lesson

-E.g. Ask students to come to the front of the classroom for English instruction.
+E.g. ask them to come to the front of the classroom for instruction.

 • Break tasks down into smaller parts/chunks and give sufficient time for completion of each part/chunk.